thedevelobear/thedevelobear.com/content/post/performance.md

 ## TL;DR

 ---
-Use PureComponents or componentShouldUpdate() lifecycle method to check whether the component should re-render or not.
+Use PureComponents or shouldComponentUpdate() lifecycle method to check whether the component should re-render or not.
 You can check unnecessary re-renders using [why-did-you-update](https://github.com/maicki/why-did-you-update) library.

 ---
 Use @babel/plugin-transform-react-constant-elements and @babel/plugin-transform-react-inline-elements.